induktio/thinker/Readme.md

 In case of startup problems, make sure the official v2.0 patch is applied on the game, and the mod is actually started from same folder with the game.
 Sometimes startup issues can be fixed by starting the launcher with administrator privileges.

+When starting the game with screen scaling set to something else than 100% some portion of the window may not be visible due to being clipped out of the screen.
+The game does not have proper support for screen scaling so as a workaround the scaling should be set to 100%.

 Alt-tabbing may sometimes not work by default in Alpha Centauri's GOG version.
 To re-enable alt-tab feature, follow these steps.
 First open a command prompt with administrator privileges in Alpha Centauri's installation folder.
 After entering the commands below alt-tabbing should now work when the game is restarted.